iambrainstorming/iambrainstorming.github.io/src/chapters/education_system.md

 #### Volunteering and Community Service:
    Many homeschoolers engage in community service projects, such as volunteering at animal shelters, food banks, or environmental cleanup efforts.
 These activities provide valuable lessons in empathy and social responsibility while fostering connections with others.

+## Socialization in Indian Schools

+In India, it’s actually the opposite—school-going students often lack the socialization they need due to the immense pressure to achieve high marks.
+Most schools allocate only one game period per week, leaving little opportunity for the playtime essential for their development.
+Students spend the majority of their time memorizing content and attending lectures, one after another, with hardly any breaks.
+Neither teachers nor children are given the rest they deserve, leading to a monotonous and overly stressful routine.